Rufa Mae Quinto: Personal life

-Quinto is the daughter of Alexander Quinto and Fe Ann "Carol" Ocampo, who separated when she was only one year old.
+Quinto is the daughter of Alexander Quinto and Fe Ann "Carol" Ocampo; they separated when she was only a year old.
 She is the second paternal cousin of singer and actress Angeline Quinto who was also in a relationship with her singer ex-boyfriend Erik Santos.
 She is also the second cousin of Jean Garcia, who also came from That's Entertainment, and the second-degree aunt of Jennica Garcia.
+She attended high school at St. Vincent School in Quezon City, where she was the valedictorian of her class.

 From 1999 to 2000, Quinto dated singer-songwriter and politician Dingdong Avanzado.
 Quinto and ex-boyfriend Rudy Hatfield starred in Masikip sa Dibdib: The Boobita Rose Story as Boobita Rose and Mark, respectively.
 In 2004, they separated.
 She has also dated singer Erik Santos.

 Quinto married financial analyst Trevor Magallanes on November 25, 2016 in Quezon City.
 The two had met in 2016, during Quinto's fifth visit in the United States.
 She gave birth to their first daughter Athena on February 18, 2017.
-Quinto and her daughter splits their time between the Philippines and the United States, where Magallanes is based.
-As of September 2020, she and her daughter have applied for a U.S. green card.
+Quinto and her daughter splits their time between the Philippines and the United States, where Magallanes was based.
+As of September 2020, she and her daughter had applied for a U.S. green card.

 In December 2024, Magallanes said that they were seeking divorce.
 However, Quinto denied the claim the following month, while acknowledging that they were having problems in their relationship.
-Magallanes died in the United States in late-July 2025 from undisclosed reasons.
+Magallanes died in the United States in late July 2025 from undisclosed reasons.